EGGS-PROTOCOL/eggs.sol/README.md

 ## About

-<p>Safemoon is a hyper-deflationary reflection token with an inherent burn.</p>
+<p>Eggs is a hyper-deflationary reflection token with an inherent burn.</p>